 - Audited courses do not meet graduation or transfer requirements and are not eligible for financial aid.

-- A student may convert “audit” status to “regular” status, and vice versa, before the end of the seventh week of the term for full-term classes.
+- A student may convert audit status to regular status and vice versa before the end of the seventh week of the term for full-term classes.

-COCC will automatically award certificates or degrees upon completion of the requirements in the student’s declared program.
+The College will automatically award certificates or degrees upon completion of the requirements in the student’s declared program.
 No application is necessary.
 Students will be notified of their progress as they approach completion and again after the certificate or degree has been awarded.
 Students use GradTracks, an online degree evaluation tool, to track their progress to completion and must be sure their academic record accurately represents the catalog year and certificate or degree they are pursuing.

 Students who wish to be awarded a certificate or degree that is not their declared program must complete the online application for degree or certificate no earlier than their final term.

-COCC provides advising toward its certificates and degrees; however, students are ultimately responsible for being informed about degree requirements and for selecting appropriate classes.
+The College provides advising toward its certificates and degrees; however, students are ultimately responsible for being informed about degree requirements and for selecting appropriate classes.